decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ## Materials

-Materials are defined as separate entities in a scene, this prevents material definitions from being duplicated, keeping the scene's code lighter.
+Materials are defined as separate entities in a scene, this prevents material definitions from being duplicated when multiple entities use them, keeping the scene's code lighter.

 Materials can be applied to primitive entities and to planes, simply by setting the `material` component.